jamesgrams/guystation/README.md

 Note: there is also limited support for setting up controls for each emulator all at once by using the EZ Controller Configuration section of the Joypad Configuration (available by clicking the gamepad icon in the menu).
 EZ Controller buttons correspond to their positions on a Nintendo Wii U Pro Controller.

+### Short Summary

+You can use EZ Controller Configuration to set up all the emulator's main controls and screenshot key (must be a keyboard key).
+Beyond that, you may need to change the resolution of Mupen64Plus, you will need to provide a bios for PCSX2 and perhaps play with its settings to work well on your machine, and you will need to set the Auto-save SRAM setting to a low number on SNES9x.

 ### VBA-M (Game Boy Advance)
-This emulator doesn't change the default screenshot key to be Ctrl+S like most others, mainly because you can set the screenshot key to a joystick button.
+This emulator doesn't change the default screenshot key to be Ctrl+S like most others, mainly because you can set the screenshot key to a joystick button and because you can't set multiple simulataneous keys for a button (it would just have to be S).
 Feel free to set it accordingly when you set up your controller.
 Personally, I use the same controller button that I have mappend to Ctrl+S in Antimicro, so the same button takes screenshots in all emulators.

+### Desmume (Nintendo DS)
+This version of Desmume allows the screenshot key to be mapped.

 ### Mupen64Plus (Nintendo 64)
 You may need to change the Video Plugin for Mupen64Plus.
 It defaults to `mupen64plus-video-rice.so`, and I changed it to `mupen64plus-video-glide64.so` to work properly on my machine.
 You can change it in the mupen64 configuration file created after the first time you start Mupen64Plus in `~/.config/mupen64plus/mupen64plus.cfg`.